Patch4747/drg-mods/Gameplay/README.md

 # Gameplay Mods

-Mods that change how you play or how the game works.
+Mods that change how you play or how the game will work